js-katas/app-2025/README.md

 1. Next, [deploy the customer microservice][deploy-customer].
 1. Finally, [deploy the simulator app][deploy-simulator].

+## Episode transcripts

+Machine-generated transcripts for each episode are available in the [transcripts](transcripts) directory.

 Copyright 2020 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0